Lionel Sadleir-Jackson: Retirement

 Returning from Russia exhausted, he was appointed to command a brigade of the Territorial Army from 20 June 1920 – 5 August 1921, receiving a substantive promotion to colonel to coincide with the start of the appointment.
 After this Sadleir-Jackson was transferred to a very different climate.
 Stationed in the newly gained British colonial territories in the Middle East he became Inspector of Levies for the freshly raised colonial forces there, including the Assyrian Levies.
 In 1923 he left this post for England, and took retirement in 1925 after 27 years in the army.
 He pursued his interests during his retirement, being a keen huntsman and big game hunter as well as an excellent polo player (in 1910 he co-wrote Hints on Polo Combination, with Walter Buckmaster).
 He was also a fellow of the Royal Geographical Society.
 In the late spring of 1932 he took a tour of the Somme battlefield, including the site of his wound fourteen years earlier.
-On 21 May 1932 he was driving near Peronne when he encountered a farm cart in the road and swerved too vigorously to avoid it, leaving the road and colliding with an electric pylon which severed the left front wheel and threw the car over.
-Lionel Sadleir-Jackson died shortly afterward at Estrées-en-Chaussée as the result of massive head injuries.
+On 21 May 1932, he was driving near Peronne when he encountered a farm cart in the road and swerved too vigorously to avoid it, leaving the road and colliding with an electric pylon which severed the left front wheel and threw the car over.
+Lionel Sadleir-Jackson died shortly afterwards at Estrées-en-Chaussée as the result of massive head injuries.